 Some of these cupcakes make it all the way to frosting while others don’t (if you know what I mean!).
 Either way, I know you are going to love them.
-If you do, be sure to also try my Pumpkin Pie Cupcakes and Filled German Chocolate Cupcakes with Caramel Buttercream.
+If you do, be sure to also try my Pumpkin Pie Cupcakes and German Chocolate Cupcakes.

 These white cupcakes are cakey and super moist thanks to the use of sour cream in the cupcake batter.
 They’re topped with a vanilla frosting.
 While these white cupcakes may appear simple, they’re incredibly delicious and are stunning treats that can easily be adapted.

 - Decorate your cupcakes with your choice of sprinkles while the frosting is still setting.
 You could even decorate these white cupcakes with a particular holiday in mind.
-A white cupcake base is always a great idea if you plan on making a showpiece of your frosting or decoration as I did with these beautiful Rose Cupcakes and funky Watercolor Cupcakes.
+A white cupcake base is always a great idea if you plan on making a showpiece of your frosting or decoration as I did with these beautiful Rose Cupcakes.

 - Make your white cupcakes even more gourmet by adding in a decadent white chocolate frosting filling, or a caramel buttercream filling like these Filled German Chocolate Cupcakes With Caramel Buttercream.

-- Ditch the vanilla frosting if you like and instead consider adding Strawberry Marshmallow Buttercream, Peppermint Marshmallow Frosting, Cherry Buttercream Frosting, Peanut Butter Buttercream, or Classic Cream Cheese Frosting.
+- Ditch the vanilla frosting if you like and instead consider adding Strawberry Marshmallow Buttercream, Peppermint Marshmallow Frosting, Cherry Buttercream Frosting, Peanut Butter Buttercream, or Cream Cheese Buttercream Frosting.

 - Transform the look of these white cupcakes with decorative cupcake toppers that you can easily source from local baking supply stores or online depending on your theme and the occasion.